 - MRI Scan: We will obtain a magnetic resonance image (MRI) scan of your brain.
 MRI uses magnetic fields to take pictures of your brain’s structure and function.
 There are no injections, radiation, or harmful effects involved.
 The scan will take about 40 minutes.

-- Cognitive Testing: Online computerized tests that measure thinking, memory and attention skills.
-These tests will take about 30 minutes.
+- Cognitive Testing: Computerized tests that measure thinking, memory and attention skills.
+These tests will take about 15 minutes.

-- Questionnaires: Online questionnaires that ask you to rate your sleep, mood, distress and energy levels and one that asks you regarding your medical history.
+- Questionnaires: Questionnaires that ask you to rate your sleep, mood, distress and energy levels and one that asks you regarding your medical history.
 This will take about 1 hour.